 The abuse of prescription drugs has reached epidemic proportions in the United States.
 In this country, at point or another, an astonishing 52 million people over the age of 12 have used prescription drugs non-medically, according to the National Institute on Drug Abuse (NIDA).
 A total of 6.1 million of these individuals used them non-medically within the past month.
 America accounts for 5 percent of the world population but consumes 75 percent of the world’s prescription drugs.

 Serious physical and mental health problems can result from a prescription drug addiction, which is one reason why it is imperative that individuals suffering from such an affliction find help immediately.
 If either you or someone you love is gripped by such an addiction, a prescription drug rehab center can help put you back in control of your life.
+This can be a lot for anyone to deal with, but as long as the individual knows that they have a support system to help them out, hopefully they’ll be willing to take the right path.
+From drug rehab centres, to knowing about alcohol detox stages, there is a lot to think about when it comes to helping someone get their life back on track after an addiction.
 However, first you must assess the situation and identify the problem.
 What follows is a list of three signs of prescription drug addiction.

 Unhealthy Relationship with the Drug(s)

 For someone who is addicted to pills, any excuse to get more is good enough to try.
 Vague complaints concerning non-specific pains are common, and usually a ploy to get more medication.
 Many of us will be prescribed a medication for pain following a surgery or accident, but someone who is addicted will continue to use these pills well after the pain has gone.
 Using pills prescribed to others is nothing more than drug abuse, plain and simple.
 Furthermore, if you or your loved one are uninterested in any treatments other than medication, that is another clear sign of addiction.

 Deterioration or Destruction of Relationships